The continuous spectrum of bound states in expulsive potentials: Introduction and methods

-Analytical and numerical results for the bound states in the 1D\ linear Schr \"{o}dinger equation are reported in Section 2.
-This is followed by a brief consideration of nonlinear bound states and their stability in the framework of the 1D\ NLSEs with the cubic and quintic self-focusing terms ($g=-1$ and $ \sigma =1$ or $2$, in terms of Eq. (\ref{1D})), in Section 3.
-Findings for the 2D bound states, including vortex ones, which carry the angular momentum, are presented in Section 4 (chiefly, for the linear Schr\"{o} dinger equation).
-In particular, the consideration of the 2D linear Schr\"{o} dinger equation with the expulsive potential produces exact solutions for the vortex states, under a special constraint imposed on the model's parameters.
-The paper is concluded by Section 5.
+Analytical and numerical results for the bound states in the 1D\ linear Schr \"{o}dinger equation are reported in subsection 2A.
+This is followed, in subsection 2B, by a brief consideration of nonlinear bound states and their stability in the above-mentioned case, with parameters $\sigma =1$, $g=-1$, and $\gamma =2$ in Eq. (\ref{1D}), Findings for the 2D bound states, including vortex ones, which carry the angular momentum, are presented in subsection 2C (chiefly, for the linear Schr\"{o}dinger equation).
+In particular, the consideration of the 2D linear Schr\"{o}dinger equation with the expulsive potential produces \emph{exact solutions} for the vortex states, under a special constraint imposed on the model's parameters.
+The paper is concluded by Section 3.